dhuebner/dhuebner/netmon/README.md

 - Ensure you have network activity (try browsing the web)
 - Check that `nettop` command is available and working
-- The script only shows processes with significant network activity (>10KB)
+- The script shows all processes with any network activity

 ### Permission issues